 An NSA feature is a piece of metadata attached to the NSA Description Document that describes a specific capability offered by that NSA, or configuration value on that NSA that needs to be communicated to requester agents within the network.
 These features may be specifically associated with an instance of NSI protocol interface on the NSA, or may be associated with the NSA entity itself.

-Features associated with a specific NSI protocol, such as the NSI Connection Service, which take advantage of this <feature> element, should define their values in that protocol’s specification document, while more generic features can be captured in this document as they are defined.
+Features associated with a specific NSI protocol, such as the NSI Connection Service, which take advantage of this feature element, should define their values in that protocol’s specification document, while more generic features can be captured in this document as they are defined.

-We formally define three values to model an NSA's CS "role" within the network as shown below:
+We formally define three values to model an NSA's CS role within the network as shown below:

 <feature type="org.ogf.nsi.cs.v2.role.aggregator"/>

-An NSA MUST include in its Description Document a <feature> element of this type if the NSA is performing an aggregator NSA role as defined in the NSI CS Version 2 specification.
-Presence of this <feature> element type communicates the NSA’s willingness to perform reservation path finding and CS protocol message forwarding through to connected peers on the control plane.
-In addition, the NSA must populate all control plane peered NSA using the <peersWith> element.
-This will allow a remote NSA to determine control plane paths to this aggregator, and control plane reachability through the aggregator to other networks.
+An NSA MUST include in its Description Document a feature element of this type if the NSA is performing an aggregator NSA role as defined in the NSI CS Version 2 specification.
+Presence of this feature element type communicates the NSA’s willingness to perform reservation path finding and CS protocol message forwarding through to connected peers on the Service Plane.
+In addition, the NSA must populate all Service Plane peered NSA using the peersWith element.
+This will allow a remote NSA to determine Service Plane paths to this aggregator, and Service Plane reachability through the aggregator to other networks.

 <feature type="org.ogf.nsi.cs.v2.role.uPA"/>

-An NSA MUST include in its Description Document a <feature> element of this type if the NSA is performing uPA NSA role as defined in the NSI CS Version 2 specification.
-In addition, the NSA must populate all control plane peered NSAs using the <peersWith> element.
-This will allow a remote NSA to determine control plane paths to the uPA.
+An NSA MUST include in its Description Document a feature element of this type if the NSA is performing uPA NSA role as defined in the NSI CS Version 2 specification.
+In addition, the NSA must populate all Service Plane peered NSAs using the peersWith element.
+This will allow a remote NSA to determine Service Plane paths to the uPA.

 <feature type="org.ogf.nsi.cs.v2.role.uRA"/>

-An NSA MUST include in its Description Document a <feature> element of this type if the NSA is performing uRA NSA role as defined in the NSI CS Version 2 specification.
-In addition, the NSA must populate all control plane peered NSAs using the <peersWith> element.
+An NSA MUST include in its Description Document a feature element of this type if the NSA is performing uRA NSA role as defined in the NSI CS Version 2 specification.
+In addition, the NSA must populate all Service Plane peered NSAs using the peersWith element.

 An NSA entity will typically support a single NSI CS role, however, multi-function NSA supporting all three features is possible.
 In this case, all three roles would be defined in the NSA Description Document instance for that NSA.

-The previous <feature> definitions had no value associated with the feature type.
+The previous feature definitions had no value associated with the feature type.
 As an example to illustrate a type/value pair, it is possible to model the NSI CS 2.0 reservation commit timeout value for an NSA as follows:

 <feature type="org.ogf.nsi.cs.v2.commitTimeout">120</feature>